Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach

-Substituting \eqref{LeffEq1} in \eqref{LeffEq0} gives the non-symmetrized form of the dispersion tensor obtained by means of formal asymptotics technique in \cite{Ekeoma-prep}.
+Substituting \eqref{LeffEq1} in \eqref{LeffEq0} gives the non-symmetrized form of the dispersion tensor, which can be obtained by means of the two-scale expansion with drift \cite{Allaire10}.
 In a next step, we replace the test functions in the variational formulation of \eqref{cellproblem} for $\big(\chi_i,\omega_i\big)$ by $\big(\chi_j,\omega_j\big)$.
-This results to the following
+This results in the following

-Eventually, after substituting \eqref{LeffEq2} in \eqref{LeffEq0}, we see that both formulas \eqref{Latensor} and \eqref{LeffEq0} for the dispersion tensor $\La^{\rm eff}$ are equivalent.
+After substituting \eqref{LeffEq2} in \eqref{LeffEq0}, we see that the formulas \eqref{Latensor} and \eqref{LeffEq0} for the dispersion tensor $\La^{\rm eff}$ are equivalent.
 A similar argument leads to the dispersion tensor $\D^{\rm eff}$.
 Thus, we have obtained the variational formulation of the homogenized problem \eqref{homo}, which, according to Lemma \ref{unique}, admits a unique solution.
 It should be noted that as a consequence of the uniqueness of the solutions, the entire sequence converges.